guy3-lab/Calendar/README.md

   - Location
   - Status
 - ✔ Create an event series where a single event spans multiple days
-- ✔ Cannot retrieve *all events in a series* as a group
+- ✔ Can retrieve *all events in a series* as a group

 ---